PhonologicalCorpusTools/SLPAA/docs/source/sign_level_info.rst

 6. Coder
 ``````````
-Select source from dropdown menu after they have been specified in :ref:`coder_info_entry` (to link to
+Select source from dropdown menu after they have been specified in :ref:`coder_info_entry` (to link to metadate documentation)

 7. Last Updated